100% Free Consultation 903-597-6000

-The Ultimate Guide to Getting Your Car Paid For After an Accident
+How to Handle An Insurance Claim for Your Car After an Accident

 When we think about someone who has been in a car crash or automobile accident, we tend to focus on what their injuries were and what medical care they will need.
-Many Texans who have been in car crashes, however, find out that the worst part of the wreck was not their injuries, but their property damage settlement.
+Many Texans who have been in car crashes, however, find out that the worst part of the wreck was not their injuries.
+Instead, the worst part was settling their insurance claim for their vehicle (also known as a “property damage” settlement).

 Generally, the motorist’s primary concern is whether or not their vehicle is repairable, or it is going to be a total loss.
 However, the insurance company has many other issues to worry about before they even consider whether they are going to repair or replace your car.